LucaGGE/Azoth-Blackguard/README.md

     - It's of little surprise that such a flexible game system is able to offer drastically different gaming experiences, since what the _game system_ does is foundamentally allowing turn-based interactions between game entities.
 These interactions can be things like collision, combat, dialogue, triggers or powerups.
 This means we can, for example, create a farming game, where the player has to defend their crops from noctural hordes of pests.
 We can create intelligent entities that can move but at the same time can be collected by the player.
 Multiplayer is not yet fully implemented, but the game is structured in such a way that it is perfectly possible for players to play together, maybe with NPCs with rich dialogues written by them.

 ## How much of that has been actually developed?
+>[!WARNING]
+>Be aware of the fact that the below content is often going to be outdated (will be updated from time to time).
+Its main purpose is to help developers understand how advanced the project is.

 Now let's get a little pragmatic, and let's check out the actual code.\
 So the first question is: how much of all that is already developed and working?